-In addition to sitting on the Monterey County Board of Supervisors, Chris also sits on the following:
+In addition to serving as Chair of the Monterey County Board of Supervisors, Chris also sits on the following:

 Heath, Housing and Human Services

 Monterey Bay Unified Air Pollution Control District (MBUAPCD)